ise-uiuc/WhiteFox/llvm-exec/template_ollama_c_feedback.md

-### Please generate different valid C Code that meets the requirements below.
+markdownCopy### Please generate different valid C Code that meets the requirements below.
 The code should contain a `main` function.
 And the main function gives back an output value.
 Please initialize all the variables, including arrays, you define with a value.
 Please do not include any undefined behavior in your code.
 Your generated code should be different from the code in the template.

 # Description of requirements